 The requisition form should be completed, using iTrent, for all vacancies (or recruitment campaigns), regardless of whether or not post(s) are within establishment/budget.
-Approval by the Head of Faculty/Department is required.
+Approval by the Assistant Principal or Director is required.

 If posts are not within establishment, and/or budget, then these vacancies require further approval from the Executive team before commencing with the recruitment process.